fatihilhan42/Data_Science_Journey/Deep Learning/neural_networks_basics.md

 ## Conclusion
 This is a basic overview of neural networks.
 Understanding these concepts is crucial for diving deeper into the world of deep learning.

-For further reading, check out the TensorFlow documentation for building and training neural networks. https://www.tensorflow.org/guide/keras?hl=tr
+For further reading, check out the TensorFlow documentation for building and training neural networks.
+[Guide Keras](https://www.tensorflow.org/guide/keras?hl=tr)

 Remember to replace "link_to_neural_network_image.png" with the actual link to an image representing a basic neural network structure if you have one.
 Feel free to enhance or modify the content to better suit your repository's style and the level of detail you want to provide.